-Magbegor was the second Australian selected at the 2019 WNBA Draft, following fellow front-court player and Australia Opal Alanna Smith who was selected by Phoenix Mercury with pick 8.
+Magbegor was the second Australian selected at the 2019 WNBA Draft, after fellow front-court player and Australian Opal squad member Alanna Smith who was selected by Phoenix Mercury with pick 8.
 Three players selected in the first two rounds at the 2019 WNBA Draft played as imports in the WNBL in 2019/20 – Briana Turner (drafted by Atlanta with pick 11 and traded to Phoenix) played for Adelaide, Sophie Cunningham (drafted by Phoenix with pick 13) was a teammate of Ezi’s at the Deakin Melbourne Boomers and Canadian Bridget Carleton (drafted by Connecticut Sun with pick 21) played for Townsville Fire.

 Seattle Storm with Dan Hughes as their head coach were dominant during the 2018 WNBA regular season, having a record of 26 wins and eight losses to finish on top of the Western Conference, six games ahead of the Phoenix Mercury.
 Seattle won their semi final series against the Phoenix Mercury three games to two and swept the finals series against the Washington Mystics three games to nil to win the 2018 WNBA Championship in September.
 Seattle forward Breanna Stewart won the WNBA’s 2018 regular season and finals MVP Awards.
 Joining Stewart in Seattle’s starting line-up were Sue Bird, Alysha Clark, Jewell Loyd and Natasha Howard.